owncloud/ocis/docs/architecture/posixfs-storage-driver.md

 ---
-title: "Joint Access Storage Driver"
+title: "PosixFS Storage Driver"
 date: 2024-05-27T14:31:00+01:00
 weight: 30
 geekdocRepo: https://github.com/owncloud/ocis
 geekdocEditPath: edit/master/docs/architecture
-geekdocFilePath: joint-access-storage-driver.md
+geekdocFilePath: posixfs-storage-driver.md
 ---

 {{< toc >}}

-The Joint Access Storage Driver is a new storage driver for Infinite Scale.
+The Posix FS Storage Driver is a new storage driver for Infinite Scale.

-The scope of this document is to give a high level overview to the technical aspects of the Joint Access Storage Driver and guide the setup.
+The scope of this document is to give a high level overview to the technical aspects of the Posix FS Storage Driver and guide the setup.

 ## Introduction

-The Joint Access Storage Driver is a backend component that manages files on the server utilizing a "real" file tree that represents the data with folders and files in the file system as users are used to it.
+The Posix FS Storage Driver is a backend component that manages files on the server utilizing a "real" file tree that represents the data with folders and files in the file system as users are used to it.
 That is the big difference compared to Decomposed FS which is the default storage driver in Infinite Scale.

 This does not mean that Infinite Scale is trading any of its benefits to this new feature: It still implements simplicity by running without a database, it continues to store metadata in the file system and adds them transparently to caches and search indexes, and it also features the full spaces concept as before, just to name a few examples.

 The architecture of Infinite Scale allows configuring different storage drivers for specific storage types and purposes on a space granularity.
-The Joint Access Storage Driver is an alternative to the default driver called Decomposed FS.
+The Posix FS Storage Driver is an alternative to the default driver called Decomposed FS.

-However, the clarity of the file structure in the underlying file system is not the only benefit of the Joint Access Storage Driver.
+However, the clarity of the file structure in the underlying file system is not the only benefit of the Posix FS Storage Driver.
 This new technology allows users to manipulate the data directly in the file system, and any changes made to files outside of Infinite Scale are monitored and directly reflected in Infinite Scale.
 For example, a scanner could store its output directly to the Infinite Scale file system, which immediately gets picked up in Infinite Scale.

 For the first time ever with feature rich open source file sync & share systems, users can either choose to work with their data through the clients of the system, its APIs or even directly in the underlying file system on the server.